i-translation/dnsguide/chapter3.md

 ```

 Here comes the bulk of the work.
 We'll need to extend the functions for writing
 and reading records.
-Starting with read, we amend it with additional code for
+Starting with read, we amend (修正) it with additional code for
 each record type.
 First off, we've got the common preamble:

 ```rust